KenKundert/sshconfig/doc/configuring.rst

     A list of available key exchange algorithms.
 If a key exchange algorithm is specified on a host entry that is not in this list, it is ignored when creating the SSH configuration.

+The following settings allow you to filter out unusable host entries.

+*BLOCKED_PORTS*:
+    A list of port numbers that are blocked by the local host.
+This is useful if host sits behind an oppressive firewall that blocks certain ports.

+    Often using the *ports* setting on the network is a better approach to blocked ports.

+*BLOCKED_PORT_WARNING*:
+    Issue a warning if a host has only blocked ports.

+*DISCARD_ENTRIES*:
+    A list of conditions that would result in a host entry to be discarded.
+It takes the following values:

+    'without_ports':
+        If, due to the presence of blocked ports, a host has no valid ports available, the host entry will be discarded.

+    'without_identities':
+        If the identity file specified for a host is not present the host entry is discarded.

 proxies.conf